vishnukarthikl/calabash-android-java/README.md

 Writing tests
 ==============

 Finding an element and touching it.
 In the below example, we query for a button and then touch the first one.
+And if that adds a textview with text "button was touched", we can assert on it.

 ```java